All Episodes

 He's handing out aid supplies.

-The reception he has gotten was over the top positive.
+The reception he has gotten was over-the-top positive.

 And people were literally clapping and hooraying that he was there.

-And all last week, and I'll get to that later.
+And I'll get to that later.

-You know, but it is now it's picked up to the point where it is basically all the people here.
+You know, but it is now picked up to the point where it is basically all the people here.

-You've got Chris Murphy, Democratic Senator, in action on gun control, is sending an unintentional endorsement.
+You've got Chris Murphy, Democratic senator in action on gun control, is sending an unintentional endorsement.

 Notice they all echo the same talking points.

-After Made in America mass murder, Tom Brokaw urges viewers to organize against the NRA.
+Another story: after Made in America mass murder, Tom Brokaw urges viewers to organize against the NRA.

 I thought the media was supposed to be fair and balanced.